Walter Raymond Lampard

 • She was the daughter of Thomas Ward and Jane Little.

-• Anecdote: Florence is said to have come from a Quaker family.
+• Anecdote: Florence came from a Quaker family.
 She was good at sewing and crafts.
 She did tatting, bobbin lace, drawn threadwork, tapestry and richelieu work amongst other things.
 She played the piano and there exists sheet music with her name on them.
-Julitha has her Victorian jewellery box and several items of jewellery.
+Her great granddaughter Julitha has her Victorian jewellery box and several items of jewellery.
 She was well educated.
 A book, Alfred Lord Tennyson's complete works, is inscribed with her name and dated 1896.
 It contains the course outline for a Melbourne University Extension School programme on Tennyson which she must have attended.

 • Residence*: In 1901 Florence Amelia Ward lived at 609 Murray Street, Perth, Western Australia, Australia.

 • Marriage*: Florence Amelia Ward married George McKay, son of Duncan McKay and Ann Hall, on 5 February 1901 at The Presbyterian Church, Havelock St, West Perth, Western Australia, Australia.
-Witnesses: Norman Sinclair Ward and Clara L Ward.1
+Witnesses: Norman Sinclair Ward and Clara L Ward.
+Both of Florence Ward's parents were deceased when she was married.1

 • Married Name: As of 5 February 1901, her married name was McKay.